AppDaddy-Software-Solutions-Inc/framework-markup-language/pull_request_template.md

 - [ ] I have tested the changes on any pieces and all platforms it may affect.
 - [ ] I have attached a test template with comments that highlights some of my main changes.
 - [ ] I have noted all changes that invalidate the wiki documentation or fmlpad and any refactoring required.

+Thank you for your effort to improve FML!
+If you have any other comments please leave them as a separate comment on this PR.